nikist97/Python-DataStructures/README.md

 queue.is_empty() # will return True

 queue.replace_priority(element, priority) # replaces the given element's priority with the new priority argument
-# raises TypeError if type(priority) is not int
+# raises PriorityQueueTypeError if type(priority) is not int
-# raises TypeError if queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if queue.type() is not None and is different than the type of the given element
-# raises KeyError if the element is not contained in the queue
+# raises PriorityQueueElementError if the element is not contained in the queue
 # in this implementation duplicated priorities are allowed, hence no elements will be ignored even if there is already
 # an element assigned to the new priority